KatarzynaSzczepaniak/titanic-survival-classification/README.md

 # titanic-survival-classification
-This project was created to predict Titanic passenger survival using machine learning and deep learning models.
+This project aims to predict the survival of Titanic passengers using machine learning and deep learning models.